angeldzzz23/angeldzzz23/README.md

 ### Dispensewith.me (2020-2022)
 ⚠️ No longer live, but relive the magic:
 - A cannabis delivery service platform that was aim to help local dispensary delivery.
-We had a couple of clients before we ultimately decided to pivot.
+We had a couple of clients before we ultimately decided to pivot to something else.
 - Tools: javascript, php, and html/css, Mysql
 - https://www.youtube.com/playlist?list=PL16_FUcnNvImERnBqqU6evEgVFtyrNacF

 ### GitHub Stats